iamsameershaik/legal-queue-copilot/docs/03_LIVE_DEMO_AND_VIDEO_LINKS.md

 ### 0:20–0:45 — Product thesis

-> "Legal Queue Copilot applies a configurable playbook to incoming contracts, routes them to the right review tier, and hands the lawyer a pre-triaged finding list with suggested redlines.
+> "Clause Compass is a Legal Queue Copilot that applies a configurable playbook to incoming contracts, routes them to the right review tier, and hands the lawyer a pre-triaged finding list with suggested redlines.
 The lawyer still approves everything — but they start from a structured brief, not a blank page."

 Navigate to **Command Centre**.
 Show the queue table.
 Load demo queue if needed.